Arts and Sciences Degree, Art Area of Concentration

 Upon completion of this program a student will be able to:

-- Demonstrate comprehension of art with a historical and contemporary context.
+- Demonstrate a basic comprehension of art with a historical and contemporary context.

-- Utilize foundational skills and demonstrate competency in a range of art media and techniques.
+- Utilize foundational skills to demonstrate a basic competency in techniques in one or more art media.

 - Demonstrate visual problem solving capability.

 Meet with your academic advisor regularly to discuss your academic plans and make sure you are on track to graduate and/or transfer.

 MC has a long history of successfully preparing students for transfer to four-year institutions.
 Students planning to transfer in an art-related major should follow this degree, the studio art degree, or the general studies degree.
 The choice depends on which degree most closely aligns with a four-year school’s lower level requirements.
 Work with a counselor or advisor as you make your decision.
 See all transfer agreements.

 Employment of arts and design occupations is projected to grow 4 percent from 2016 to 2026.
 More workers will be needed to meet the growing demand for animation and visual effects in video games, movies, television, and on smartphones, as well as to help create visually appealing and effective layouts of websites and other media platforms.